Extraversion and introversion: Other Big 5 factors and extraversion

-Though extraversion and neuroticism seem to have the largest effect on personal happiness, other Big 5 personality factors have also been shown to correlate with happiness and subjective well-being.
-For example, one study showed that conscientiousness and agreeableness correlated about 0.20 with subjective well-being.
+Though extraversion and neuroticism seem to have the largest effect on personal happiness, other Big Five personality traits have also been shown to correlate with happiness and subjective well-being.
+For example, one study showed that conscientiousness and agreeableness correlated with subjective well-being with a coefficient of 0.2.
 While the effect of these traits was not as strong as extraversion or neuroticism, it is clear that they still have some impact on happiness outcomes.

 Similarly, interactions between extraversion, neuroticism, and conscientiousness have demonstrated significant impacts on subjective well-being.
 In one study, researchers used three scales to assess subjective well-being.
 They found that extraversion only served as a predictor for one assessment, in conjunction with neuroticism, while the other two assessment outcomes were better predicted by conscientiousness and neuroticism.
 In addition to the importance of including other factors in happiness assessments, this study also demonstrates the manner in which an operational definition of well-being changes whether extraversion emerges as a salient predictive factor.